 “But the fact is, most roads and canals were privately financed in the nineteenth century.
 Moreover, in virtually every instance in which state, local, or federal government got involved in building roads and canals, the result was a financial debacle in which little or nothing was actually built and huge sums of taxpayer dollars were squandered or simply stolen.”

 Dilorenzo goes on to describe the spectacularly successful, privately-funded “turnpike” industry that built virtually all of the roads in early America.
-He attributes the success to the same incentives that libertarians argue would motivate private investment in roads today.
+He attributes the success to the same incentives libertarians argue would motivate private investment in roads today.

 “Local merchants had strong incentives to invest in private turnpikes because they would bring more commerce to their towns.
 Landowners would see their property values rise, and cities would more generally prosper as improved transportation extended the division of labor and the economic benefits derived from it.”

-This is not an arcane legend that libertarians invented.
+This is not an arcane legend libertarians invented.
 It’s been well documented by “mainstream” historians for hundreds of years.

 Alexis de Tocqueville noted ubiquitous private roads in Democracy in America (1835-1840):